Metadata Feature - Data Query

 To leverage metadata, you simply use the {{query_name.META.<Properties>}}

-format within a fucntion of logic, or data-bind section of a control and more.
+format within a function of logic, or data-bind section of a control and more.
 Here’s a basic example:

 Displaying Response Code